medic/cht-docs/content/en/hosting/costs/_index.md

 ### Development

-A development environment can be a no cost (or very low cost).
+A development environment can be no cost (or very low cost).
 Assuming a developer already has a workstation or laptop with access to the Internet, this is all that is needed to host a development instance.
 More than one developer could even share a server, each connecting their desktop browser and mobile handsets to the instance without issue.

 Running a development environment on only a laptop is an acceptable practice: there is no expectation of high uptime and frequent outages due to testing, breaking changes and power outages are fine.
 The removal of all the production environment requirements make this a free option, leveraging resources a normal office would have.

 ## How the number was calculated

 Medic hosts a number of production CHT instances in Amazon Elastic Kubernetes Service (Amazon EKS).
 By using [OpenCost](https://www.opencost.io/), we can closely monitoring real world costs with active CHWs.
+OpenCost allows us to separate one deployment's CPU, RAM and disk use from another's despite them all running in a multi-tenant EKS cluster.

 By looking looking at dozens of instances we host, we can focus on the highest usage ones as representative of the reasonable highest cost a self hosting partner may see.